Hello e-commerce folks!

 When designing the points system for your loyalty program, it pays to apply a little consumer psychology, and in this case, less is definitely not more.
 A sound workable system typically allows customers to earn 10–20 points for every dollar spent.
 This makes customers feel they’ve accrued a meaningful number of points; after all, 250 points seems so much better than 25 points even if in reality they translate to the same value.
 Of course, do not inflate the numbers to a point that they are not believable anymore.

 Offer Multiple Reward Tiers

-Another powerful strategy for encouraging customer participation is multiple reward tiers.
+Another powerful strategy for encouraging customer participation in multiple reward tiers.
 The tier system works to motivate customers by elevating your program into a “gaming” dimension.
-Customers should automatically be enrolled at the entry level tier.
+Customers should automatically be enrolled at the entry-level tier.
 And gain some benefit (however small) for simply signing up; for example, the opportunity to purchase an exclusive product or a once-off offer of free shipping.
-Naturally these incentives should increase in value for each new level gained in order to keep your customers inspired.
+Naturally, these incentives should increase in value for each new level gained in order to keep your customers inspired.

 The Element Of Surprise

 The secret of top-performing loyalty programs is in their power to make customers feel it’s “all about them”.
 And what better way to acknowledge your customers and make them feel truly appreciated than by rewarding them with a set number of extra points when their birthday rolls around; if they’re in your top five purchases for a given month; or for achieving certain milestones, such as the most referrals in a particular time period.